Ryan Cresswell: Northampton Town

 On 1 September 2014, Cresswell signed for Northampton Town for an undisclosed fee on a three-year contract.
 He made his debut for the club against Dagenham & Redbridge.
 He scored his first goal for the club in a 1–1 draw against Wycombe Wanderers with a header from Joel Byrom's cross in the 31st minute.
 He was voted the club's Player of the month for November 2014.
 In January 2015, Southend manager Phil Brown revealed that he wanted to resign Cresswell in the summer transfer window, but the financial strains of the club prevented him from doing so.

 Eastleigh

 In August 2016 Cresswell joined National League club Eastleigh.

 Boston United

 After suffering a serious injury, his Eastleigh contract was terminated by mutual consent in December 2018.
 In 2019 he had a trial for York City for 3 weeks but wasn't signed permanently and chose to sign for Mickleover Sports.
 He joined Boston United on 22 March 2019 making his debut a day later.

-Bradford (Park Avenue) and Romford FC
+Bradford (Park Avenue) and Romford

 On 12 July 2019, Cresswell joined Bradford (Park Avenue).
-After playing six games, he left the club and joined Romford F.C. on 19 November 2019.
+After playing six games, he left the club and joined Romford on 19 November 2019.
 He left Romford in January 2020.